microsoft/nni/docs/en_US/Tutorial/FAQ.rst

 Job management error: getIPV4Address() failed because os.networkInterfaces().eth0 is undefined.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your machine don't have eth0 device, please set `nniManagerIp <ExperimentConfig>`__ in your config file manually.
+Your machine don't have eth0 device, please set `nniManagerIp <ExperimentConfig.rst>`__ in your config file manually.

 Exceed the MaxDuration but didn't stop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^